This post may contain affiliate links.

 The grapefruit tree (citrus pandisi) in our garden must be ten years old now and it gives us prolific grapefruit every year.
-This post is about growing grapefruit, caring for a grapefruit tree, types of grapefruit tree, uses for and harvesting grapefruit and as many other grapefruit tree related facts I can come up with!
-The grapefruit tree is my favourite of my many fruit trees and other plants that will grow in the tropics, infact we now have two, along with half a dozen other citrus trees.
+This post is about growing grapefruit, caring for a grapefruit tree, types of grapefruit tree, uses for and harvesting grapefruit and as many other grapefruit tree-related facts I can come up with!
+The grapefruit tree is my favourite of my many fruit trees and other plants that will grow in the tropics, in fact, we now have three, along with half a dozen other citrus trees.
 All are growing well.

 Your ripe grapefruit should be semi sweet, semi sour.
 The longer you leave grapefruit on the tree the sweeter they become.
 Variety will affect sweetness or flavour too.